 Special Precautions and Warnings

 Cross-allergens: People with allergies to mugwort and celery might also be allergic to onion.
-Don't use in medicinal amounts if you have these allergies.

 Surgery to place a pouch near the anus (ileal pouch-anal anastomosis): People that have had surgery to place a pouch near the anus might find that onion increases feelings of gas.
 Don't eat large amounts of onion if you have had this surgery.